ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The following individuals were helpful in shaping this document: Ben Kaduk, John Mattsson, Jim Schaad, Ludwig Seitz, Göran Selander and Peter van der Stok.

-The work on this document has been partly supported by VINNOVA and by the EIT-Digital High Impact Initiative ACTIVE.
+The work on this document has been partly supported by VINNOVA and the Celtic-Plus project CRITISEC; and by the EIT-Digital High Impact Initiative ACTIVE.

 --- fluff